mdn/webextensions-examples/bookmark-it/README.md

 # bookmark-it

-> This example uses APIs that are available from Firefox 47 onwards.

 ## What it does

 Displays a simple button in the menu bar that toggles a bookmark for the currently active tab.